burnsdy/comp290site/README.md

 _README DOCUMENT_

-This project is for the COMP290 tools course to practice `git`.
+This project is for the COMP290 CLI tools course to practice `git`.

-Hello future Dylan.